Making the decision to go into a drug treatment facility is life-changing.

 - Make a clear decision.
 Making the decision not to use alcohol or drugs under any circumstance is a good first step toward life-long sobriety.
 Many people get stuck in the thought that because addiction is a disease, they are helpless.
 But willpower still plays a role in recovery.
 Exercising your willpower every day will strengthen it for the challenging times.

 - Make 90 in 90.
-While having the will to stay clean goes a long way, but doing it alone can take a toll.
+While having the will to stay clean goes a long way, doing it alone can take a toll.
 Loneliness is a risk factor for relapse.
-Upon returning home, find out where there are meetings in your area.
+Upon returning home, find meetings in your area.
 Make a commitment to make 90 meetings in 90 days.
 If a meeting does not suit you, find a different one.
 Going to a meeting every day for the first three months helps to build a new network of people who will be there to support you.

 - Get a sponsor.
 Sponsorship in sobriety is important.
 Keep your eyes and heart open to find a sponsor.
 Don’t be afraid to ask someone to sponsor you.
 Even a temporary sponsor is better than no one.
 When I was newly sober, my sponsor was a life saver.
 When I asked her to sponsor me, she agreed to be a temporary sponsor.
 We are still going strong almost a decade later.
-In my toughest early days, I did not pick up because I did not want to disappoint her, or risk losing my new friendship.
+In my toughest early days, I did not pick up because I did not want to disappoint her or risk losing my new friendship.
 A sponsor will hold you accountable and help you through the steps when you are ready.